 - La.
 Ganesan, in 2009 and 2014, contested the Lok Sabha elections from Tamil Nadu, but he was unsuccessful in winning a seat as he was defeated both times by his rivals.

 - In 2010, La.
 Ganesan founded a non-political, literary organisation named Pottramarai.
 The organisation aims at recognising and encouraging the talents of Tamil artists, laureates, musicians, and artists all over the world.

 - For his social activism, La.
 Ganesan was nominated to the Rajya Sabha from Madhya Pradesh in October 2016.
 He remained a member of parliament till the end of 2018.

 - In 2021, President Ram Nath Kovind appointed La.
-Ganesan as the 17th Governor of the state of Manipur and on 27 August 2021, La.
+Ganesan as the 17th Governor of Manipur, and on 27 August 2021, La.
 Ganesan took the governor’s oath.

 - La.
 Ganesan, on 18 July 2022, took the additional charge of the governor of West Bengal.

 - While giving an interview, La.
 Ganesan said that he remained unmarried to serve the country and the RSS’ cause.

 - La.
 Ganesan claimed in an interview that even after belonging to a political party with a different ideology, he always respected the Communist leaders of India.

 - La.
 Ganesan, in an interview, said that he likes coffee over any other beverage.